MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/hci/concepts/drive-symmetry-considerations.md

 Ez a témakör ismerteti a korlátozásokat, és példákat tartalmaz a támogatott és nem támogatott konfigurációkra.

 ## <a name="constraints"></a>Korlátozások

+Ez a szakasz a megkötéseket ismerteti a meghajtó típusa, a modell, a méret és a meghajtók száma tekintetében.

 ### <a name="type"></a>Típus